 In June and July of 2004, we issued a total of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
 We had previously operated with little or no debt, and our previous payments of interest had not been material.
 The interest we are required to pay on these debentures reduces our net income each year and will continue to do so until the debentures are no longer outstanding.
 The terms of the debentures also include provisions that could accelerate our obligation to repay all amounts outstanding under the debentures if certain events happen, such as our failure to pay interest in a timely manner, failure to pay principal upon redemption or repurchase, failure to deliver cash, shares of common stock, or other property upon conversion and other specified events of default.
 In addition, on June 15, 2011, June 15, 2014, June 15, 2019, June 15, 2024 and June 15, 2029, or following specified fundamental changes, holders of the debentures may require us to repurchase their debentures for cash.
 On December 14, 2004, we irrevocably elected to settle with cash 100% of the principal amount of the debentures upon conversion thereof, and holders of the debentures may convert them if our stock price exceeds \$50 per share for at least 20 out of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter.
-On February 2, 2007, the last reported sales price of our common stock was greater than \$50 per share for the twentieth day in the thirty consecutive trading day period ending on the last day of the first fiscal quarter ending on February 16,

-2007.
-Because of this occurrence, holders of the debentures may convert the bonds during our second fiscal quarter ended May 11, 2007.
+Because the closing price of our common stock did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of the 30 consecutive trading days ended on August 31, 2007, holders of the debentures are not able to exercise their right to convert the bonds during our fourth fiscal quarter ending November 24, 2007.
 This test is repeated each fiscal quarter.
 To date, no conversions have occurred.
 On June 20, 2005, we amended our loan agreement with our bank to increase the existing line of credit from \$40.0 million to \$90.0 million to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
 We intend to use the amounts available under our bank line of credit, in the event debenture holders exercise their rights to convert.
 The degree to which we are leveraged could adversely affect our ability to obtain further financing for working capital, acquisitions or other purposes and could make us more vulnerable to industry downturns and competitive pressures.